Toronto Body Liposuction In-depth

 Introduction to Toronto Liposuction

-Liposuction (also known as Lipoplasty) is one of the most popular of the cosmetic body procedures in Toronto.
+Liposuction (also known as Lipoplasty) is one of the most popular of the cosmetic body procedures performed by our Toronto plastic surgeon, Dr. Lawrence Tong.
 Liposuction involves selective removal of fatty tissue from various areas of the body using tiny incisions.
 The result can be a smoother, flatter, and sexier appearance with only a moderate down time.

 Is Liposuction the right procedure for me?